Corrective Exercise Prescription and Injury Management

 1. Investigate common injuries that occur in sport and with physical activity, and conceptually map the initial and ongoing management of these injuries;

-2. Critique and reflect on the role and scope of practice of the exercise professional in the prevention and management of a diverse range of sport- and physical activity-acquired injuries, and discriminate the roles of other health professionals in the diagnosis and treatment of such injuries;
+2. Rationalise and implement understanding of the role and scope of practice of the exercise professional in the prevention and management of a diverse range of sport- and physical activity-acquired injuries;

-3. Conduct a diverse range of musculoskeletal screening methods and derive corrective exercise prescription for apparently healthy clients;
+3. Conduct a diverse range of musculoskeletal screening methods to identify movement deficiencies and derive corrective exercise prescription for apparently healthy clients;

 Assessment